saaranganand/NutCatcher-game/README.md

 4. Open a terminal window.
 4. Make sure you are in the 'NutCatcher' directory.
 (Enter '<i>cd NutCatcher</i>')
 5. Enter the command '<i>node game.js</i>'
+Note: If the terminal gives you a 'throw err;', go into package.json and click on <i>Debug</i> under "type": "module".

 <b>DEPENDENCIES:</b> <br>
 node.js